Midtown in St. Louis, Missouri — The American Midwest (Upper Plains)

 Erected 2018 by Saint Louis University.

 Location.
 38° 38.208′ N, 90° 13.986′ W. Marker is in St. Louis, Missouri.
 It is in Midtown.
-Marker is on Grand Boulevard south of Lindell Boulevard, on the right when traveling south.
+It is on Grand Boulevard south of Lindell Boulevard, on the right when traveling south.
 Marker is between DuBourg Hall and St. Francis Xavier College Church.
 Touch for map.
 Marker is at or near this postal address: 3628 Lindell Boulevard, Saint Louis MO 63108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-DuBourg Hall (about 300 feet away, measured in a direct line); Walter Ong, S.J. (about 500 feet away); Walsh Plaza (about 500 feet away); Parks College (about 800 feet away); SLU's Soccer Dynasty (approx. 0.2 miles away); Leon R. Strauss (1928-1999) (approx. 0.2 miles away); P.W.
+At least 8 other markers are within walking distance of this marker: DuBourg Hall (about 300 feet away, measured in a direct line); Walter Ong, S.J. (about 500 feet away); Walsh Plaza (about 500 feet away); Parks College (about 800 feet away); SLU's Soccer Dynasty (approx. 0.2 miles away); Leon R. Strauss (1928-1999) (approx. 0.2 miles away); P.W.
 Shoe Loft Apartments (approx. 0.2 miles away); Cadillac-Chrysler Building (approx. 0.4 miles away).
 Touch for a list and map of all markers in St. Louis.

 Regarding Claude Heithaus, S.J..
 Saint Louis University (SLU) is known to be the first historically white institution of higher learning in a former slave state to admit persons of color.
 Heithaus is buried in Calvary Cemetery in an unmarked grave.